Working at EFC

 Participants in intern programs are enrolled in classes while simultaneously working as the paid teacher of record in a public school.

-In-person and online intern program classes take place on evenings and weekends in order to accommodate the work schedule of the full-time teacher.
+In-person and online intern program classes take place in the evenings and on weekends in order to accommodate the work schedule of the full-time teacher.

-EFC interns receive support from a full-time induction coach, as well as their credential program supervisor.
+EFC interns receive support from a full-time instructional coach, as well as their credential program supervisor.